tolx/Vending-Machine-CS-M20/FinalProject/FinalProject/README.md

 2. Credit <AP|DC>

-3. Selection A1 -> D7 (After selection go to CoinReturn state)
+3. Selection A1 -> F5 (After selection go to CoinReturn state)

-4. Cancel  (Exit point to return to idle state)
+4. Cancel  (Exit point to return to idle state) -> automatically actives coinReturn if coins were inserted.

 5. CoinReturn (Exit point to return to idle state)